-b) Seller.
-If the Seller decides not to sell, they must pay the Buyer back double the deposit (20% of the purchase price).
+b) If the Seller fails to sell the property for a reason attributable to the seller, they must pay back double the deposit or 20% of the purchase price.

 3) Before Signing

-A Notary Public prepares the final deed using the terms in the Arras, so treat as the deed.
 Below is a summary of some terms.
-You can propose any term you need.
-Be creative to protect your interests.
+You can propose any term you want to protect yourself:

-5) To whom does Buyer pay the Arras?
+5) Who does the Buyer pay the Arras to?

 Buying property in Spain can be a contact sport.
-What’s important is that you, the Buyer, not pay anything unless you are completely protected.
+What’s important is not to sign or pay anything unless you are completely protected.

 For questions, feel free to email [email protected] or call 664 665 365.